 Graduate Students at FIU are expected to adhere to the highest standards of integrity in every aspect of their lives.
 Honesty in academic matters is part of this obligation.
 Academic Integrity is the adherence to those special values regarding life and work in an academic community.
 In instances where the academic standards may have been compromised, FIU has a responsibility to respond appropriately to any charges of misconduct of academic integrity.
-For a summary of FIU's policy on academic integrity, please visit the Student Affairs website:
+For a summary of FIU's policy on academic integrity, please visit the Student Affairs website: https://studentaffairs.fiu.edu/get-support/student-conduct-and-academic-integrity/academic-integrity/index.php fabrication of data, tampering, plagiarism, or aiding and/or facilitating such activities.

-https://studentaffairs.fiu.edu/get-support/student-conduct-and-academic-integrity/academic-integrity/index.php

-Violations of academic integrity and student conduct include, but are not limited to cheating, fabrication of data, tampering, plagiarism, or aiding and/or facilitating such activities.
 Graduate students are expected to be familiar with these issues and to take personal responsibility in their work.
 It is the student's responsibility to become familiar with the academic integrity policies at the program, college, and university levels.